A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Always ensure that you reconfirm the Flight.

-You may not necessarily call your airline to reconfirm your Flight, but we recommend you check your airline's website 24 hours before your flight to ensure that your flights remain on schedule and that flight times are unchanged.
+You may not necessarily call your airline to reconfirm your Flight, but we recommend you check your airline's website 24 hours before your flight to ensure that your flight remains on schedule and that flight times are unchanged.

 Luggage & Packing.